-Total rent expense for all operating leases was \$58,173 and \$59,802 for the years ended June 30, 2019 and 2018, respectively.
-Revenue received from residents under subleases totaled \$104,959 and \$108,816 for the years ended June 30, 2019 and 2018, respectively, and is included in program service fees revenue.
+Total rent expense for all operating leases was \$57,090 and \$58,173 for the years ended June 30, 2020 and 2019, respectively.
+Revenue received from residents under subleases totaled \$72,420 and \$104,959 for the years ended June 30, 2020 and 2019, respectively, and is included in program service fees revenue.

-Note 10-Concentrations
+Note 12-Concentrations

-The Organization receives a substantial amount of its support from governmental agencies, with approximately 90% and 85% for the years ended June 30, 2019 and 2018, respectively, of federal and state financial assistance received from the U.S. Department of Veteran's Affairs.
+The Organization receives a substantial amount of its support from governmental agencies, with approximately 95% and 90% for the years ended June 30, 2020 and 2019, respectively, of federal and state financial assistance received from the U.S. Department of Veteran's Affairs.
 A significant reduction in the level of this support, if this were to occur, may have an effect on the Organization's programs and activities.

 Additionally, contributions from one donor approximated 10% of total revenue and other support for the year ended June 30, 2019.
+No similar contributions were received during the year ended June 30, 2020.